-Tips on Using the Numbering Assistant to Apply the MSCD Numbering Scheme
+Tips on Using the Numbering Assistant to Apply the MSCD First-Line-Indent Enumeration Scheme

 Numbering Scheme Options

-When you open the Numbering Assistant window and of the “Available Numbering Schemes” select one of the MSCD schemes, you also have the opportunity to select one or more of two “Options” (three if you’re using Word 2003) stated lower-down in the window.
+When you open the Numbering Assistant window (at the left end of the Numbering Assistant Ribbon) and of the “Available Numbering Schemes” select the “Sections” or “Articles” version of one of the MSCD schemes, you also have the opportunity to select one or more of four “Options” stated lower-down in the window.
 (Regarding numbering scheme options generally, see “Numbering Scheme Options” in the Numbering Assistant help files.)

 The first option is “Automatically number each paragraph.”
-It’s a matter of personal preference whether you wish to have the next number in the scheme applied when you press Enter or whether you wish to apply the appropriate heading manually.
-If you have selected “Automatically Number Each Paragraph” but then wish to format a given paragraph as an unnumbered paragraph, simply apply a suitable format.
-(To do so in Word 2003, use the Styles and Formatting task pane or the Style box on the Formatting toolbar; to do so in Word 2007, use the Styles section of Home Ribbon.)
+It’s a matter of personal preference whether you wish to have the next number in the scheme applied when you press “Enter” or whether you wish to apply the appropriate heading manually.
+If you have selected “Automatically Number Each Paragraph” but then wish to format a given paragraph as an unnumbered paragraph, simply apply a suitable format section of Home Ribbon.)

 Articles